Wolstan Dixie: Life

 He was the son of Thomas Dixie and Anne Jephson, who lived at Catworth in Huntingdonshire.
 Wolstan was the fourth son of his father, and went into business.
 He appears to have been apprenticed to Sir Christopher Draper of the Ironmongers' Company, who was lord mayor in 1566, and whose daughter and coheiress, Agnes, he married.
 Sir Christopher was of Melton Mowbray in Leicestershire, and Dixie later held property in that county.
 He was a freeman of the Skinners' Company, was elected alderman of Broad Street ward 4 February 1573–4, and became one of the sheriffs of London in 1575, when his colleague was Edward Osborne.

 In 1585 he became lord mayor, and his installation was greeted by one of the earliest city pageants now extant, the words being composed by George Peele.
+An actor portrayed a "Moor", a North African man, riding on a lynx, who gave the first speech.
+He was followed by children representing London, Magnamity, Loyalty, Country, and other subjects, and four nymphs, who all recited verses.

 On 8 February 1592 he became alderman of St. Michael Bassishaw ward in exchange for that of Broad Street.
 He was an active magistrate and charitable citizen, and died on 8 January 1594.
 After his death, his widow Agnes married William Hickman, the son of Rose Lok and Anthony Hickman.